stevengharris/MarkupEditor/README.md

 The current version is closing in on feature-complete.
 I am now consuming it myself in another project I am developing, so changes are being driven primarily by MarkupEditor uptake in that project (and any issues people might raise).

 ### History

+#### Version 0.3.3 [Upcoming]

+* Run build and tests on main using GitHub actions.
+* Start using the GitHub issue tracker and PRs to monitor issues prior to Beta.
+* Support multi-list operations.
+* Support multi-indent/outdent operations.

+#### Version 0.3.2

+This is an intermediate release in support of multi-element operations.
+A multi-element operation involves selecting multiple elements (e.g., paragraphs or formatted text elements - basically a large selected area in the document) and applying an operation like changing styles, formatting (e.g., bold, italic), or list attributes.

+* Support multi-style operations.
+* Support multi-format operations.

 #### Version 0.3.1